Chr15w1986/Motor-Werks/README.md

 <br>
 <img width="400" src="static/assets/images/README-images/loggedinservice.png">

-* Each button will take the user to the relevant service they wish to view which are,
+* Each button will take the user to the relevant service they wish to view which are:
   - `Brake service`
   - `Major Service`
   - `Minor Service`